Social Decarb UK Launches STO To Revolutionize UK Carbon Reductions

+(MENAFN- GlobeNewsWire - Nasdaq) SDUK, a UK initiative focused on carbon reduction combined with alleviation of fuel poverty, by coupling blockchain technology with the tokenised mechanisms of finance, programme delivers sustainable intervention to homes of disadvantaged tenant's.

-(MENAFN- Zex PR Wire) London, UK, 16th December 2024, ZEX PR WIRE , Social Decarb UK (SDUK) announces a £750,000 Security Token Offering to reduce carbon emissions, alleviate fuel poverty crisis across UK rented homes sector, will reduce emissions by 4.5M/t.
+London, UK, Dec.
+16, 2024 (GLOBE NEWSWIRE) -- Social Decarb UK (SDUK) announces a £750,000 Security Token Offering to reduce carbon emissions, alleviate fuel poverty crisis across UK rented homes sector, will reduce emissions by 4.5M/t.

 SDUK blockchain-powered initiative merges sustainability with social impact.
 The project promises an appealing 3-year return for its community.